twagar95/book2/learning/week7/netapp.md

 * [Satchel Spencer](www.github.com/satchelspencer)
 * [Sushant Mittal](www.github.com/sumi6109)

-#What is the average delta?
+#What is the average delta of each Firmware?

 ![screenshot](avgdelta.png)